twobeers75/TRANSECT/README.md

 mv SCA-main SAC
 ```

-install python3 pip and all python dependencies (NOTE: Python 3 comes preinstalled with Ubuntu)
+Install python3 pip and all python dependencies (NOTE: Python 3 comes preinstalled with Ubuntu)

 ```sh
 ### change into the top directory of the downloaded folder (SCA)